This smart note-taking app places emphasis on audio-recording, clever tagging, and impressive formatting to provide a great experience for users

 Platform: iPhone & iPad

 Update!
 We were impressed with Noted a few years ago, calling it a “perfect note-taker” and celebrating its form and function.
-But has the passage of time turned Noted into a relic?
+It was even nominated for an Apple Design Award this year – but what’s changed exactly since our first look?

 Revised rating: Regular updates with smart, user-requested features mean Noted is still top of the class. ★★★★★